 About twenty minutes into this horror film, I was really surprised to be laughing.
 The Wailing starts out with slapstick comedy and buddy cop humour.
-Jong-goo (Do-won Kwak) bumbles his way through a murder investigation while providing for his family.
+Jong-goo (Do-won Kwak) bumbles his way through a murder investigation while trying to take care of his family.
 He’s a hilariously rubbish cop, but a likeable guy.

 Being Mr Nice Guy won’t help him solve the case though, especially since the crime in question isn’t a one-off.
 Other brutal murders start happening all over town, with each killer showing the same mysterious skin condition.